Asset Protection Code of Ethics

 - No False Misrepresentation of Self

 Self misrepresentation is not acceptable.
-Business associates are expected communicated honestly with the client and the company they represent.
+Business associates are expected to communicate honestly with the client and the company they represent.
 Thus, forthrightness about the business associate’s work and background are expected.
 Furthermore, misrepresentation of one’s self includes misrepresenting matters such as one’s educational background and work experience.

 - Equal Treatment